11 Things That Stores Are Still Struggling to Keep on the Shelves

 Other Products Affected by Supply Chain Shortages

 EVs are the talk of the town, but electric vehicle manufacturers might struggle to go mainstream due to supply chain problems.
+GM even had to shut down a plant recently due to shortages of essential materials for production.
 The issue is specifically global stress on supplies of graphite, nickel and other minerals needed for lithium batteries.

 The U.S. has made progress building redundancy into semiconductor supply chains, but it will take time for new manufacturers to boost market supplies.
 In the meantime, semiconductor shortages affect everything with a computer chip, from smartphones to airplanes.

 The latest victim of chip shortages?
 Credit cards.
 If yours is close to the expiration date, give the bank a nudge to make sure the replacement is in the mail.